Nirode Mazumdar: Style and legacy

 "My earliest memories are very visual.
 A palette, at eye level and close up, this lush substance, the smell of oil paint, the violence of different colours being mixed together at lightning speed, right in front of my eyes-entirely tactile and sensual.
 Yet, at one level it was a very normal, everyday thing, because that's your father and he works at home."

 With no elaborate technique and the apparent use of heavy lines, Nirode Mazumdar's paintings often give the impression of a mysterious tree spreading its branches.
 There is a complex internal organisation in them, where he uses symbols opulently, even extravagantly where the basis is often geometrical.
 For Mazumdar, any painting needed to be geometrically visualised and the visual idea could not be translated into concrete terms except through geometry.
 A marvelous colourist, he was greatly influenced by Paul Cézanne, became a close disciple of Brâncuși and Braque and influenced many artists of the next generation like Bijan Choudhury, Prokash Karmakar and Karuna Shaha.
 His visual language was inimitably original, full of lyrical imagery even when he was addressing ordinary subjects.

-Nirode Mazumdar is one of the most devalued painters of modern India.
-With the art world becoming more and more name driven, with having only a few artists of value, this reductionist view is a grave misrepresentation of the sheer talent and creativity of many artists.
-Great art is produced by even less well-known artists.
-Today, in the hype and boom of modern Indian art, we have almost forgotten this man.